wasp-lang/wasp/web/docs/introduction/getting-started.md

 ### Requirements

 You must have Node.js (and NPM) installed on your machine and available in `PATH`.
-Version of Node.js must be >= 18.
+A version of Node.js must be >= 18.

 If you need it, we recommend using [nvm](https://github.com/nvm-sh/nvm) for managing your Node.js installation version(s).

 <details>
   <summary style={{cursor: 'pointer', 'textDecoration': 'underline'}}>
-    Quick guide on installing/using nvm
+    A quick guide on installing/using nvm
   </summary>
   <div>